Drivers with Disabilities in IndianaCompare Car Insurance Quotes in 3 Steps

 You can receive up to two placards at no cost if your disability is permanent.
-However, if you receive a temporary placard, there is a $5 fee.
-The same is true for replacement placards if they are lost, stolen, or damaged―there is a $5 fee.
+However, if you receive a temporary placard, you will need to pay a fee.

 You must display your placard on your vehicle's dashboard whenever you park in a space that is reserved for people with physical disabilities.
 If your vehicle has a disability license plate, a disabled veteran's plate, or an equivalent plate from another state, you don't have to display your placard.

 If you lose your placard or it is stolen or damaged, simply go to any license agency and apply for a duplicate.